UCSD-RHC-Lab/IRIS/README.md

 We also put the laptop in a plastic resin box lined with foam (except where the laptop vents were located) with cut-outs for the necessary ports.
 The box also held the portable router and a USB hub we used, since our laptop did not have as many USB ports as we needed.
 This made the system easier to clean and enabled us to secure the laptop on the robot by mounting the box with bolts.

 ![laptop_box](https://user-images.githubusercontent.com/11902748/146093582-63495d26-cb5f-4489-b399-58bb50a5c77c.JPG)
-**Fig. 4** he plastic resin box we used to house the laptop.
+**Fig. 4** The plastic resin box we used to house the laptop.
 Laminated cards instructed clinicians where to plug things in.

 #### Laminate for cleaning